ArtanisCV/StructuredForests/README.md

   * Train 8 decision trees on the above features, and save them in "model/trees";
   * Merge trees to build the final model, and save it in "model/forests".
   * Use the trained model to detect edges for the testing data, and save them in "edges".
+  * **Note: Currently a model trained on the BSDS500 dataset is provided.
+If you don't remove it, only the last step of the above will be executed.**

 * Actual Usage:
+    * I recommend you to try the provided model for prediction.
+If you want to train the model by yourself, keep reading.
     * Download the BSDS500 dataset from http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/,
       and uncompress it.
 As a result, a directory named "BSR" is obtained, containing BSDS500, bench, and documentation.
     * Modify the bottom two lines in "StructuredForests.py" to: